Axeka379/text-mining/README.md

 ## Files
 The relevant code for filtering data, training models, classifying etc, can be found in the python notebook PLTweetclassifier.
+Most of the work done was performed using google colab.

 There also exists some python files which where used to merge datasets together into one.